 All of our activities promote social and individual growth.
 We participate in an obstacle/cooperation course that demonstrates the need for working together to complete rather difficult physical challenges.
 Group cooking, dish washing and other chores build cohesiveness among campers.
-A square dance and eighth grade celebration are highlights of the final night together.
-Many individuals find they are able to do things they felt they were unable to do.
+A dance party and candlelight ceremony are highlights of the final night together.
+Many individuals find they are able to do things at camp that they felt they were unable to do.
 Quiet moments around campfires give insights about others we have never seen or talked to in the years we have been together.
+Camp is an unforgettable experience that every 8th grader should be encouraged to participate in.